The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Serotonin is an important neurotransmitter that has a wide-ranging impact on anxiety.

-Besides playing a role in anxiety and stress, serotonin also regulates sleep, mood and appetite.
+Besides playing a role in anxiety and stress, serotonin also regulates sleep, mood, and appetite.

-This loss of regulation due to low serotonin can also reduce our ability to calmly assess potential threats and respond in a healthy way.
-We may blow situations out of proportion, respond irrationally or become overly sensitive and emotional.
+This loss of regulation due to low serotonin can also reduce one's ability to assess potential threats calmly and respond in a healthy way.

-Excessive serotonin can also cause an imbalance in other neurotransmitters such as Dopamine and Norepinephrine, leading to loss of motivation and drive and poor concentration and cognitive function.
+Excessive serotonin can also cause an imbalance in other neurotransmitters, such as Dopamine and Norepinephrine, leading to loss of motivation and drive and poor concentration and cognitive function.

 Low Serotonin in the Limbic System